pentestgeek/phishing-frenzy/README.md

 		</Directory>
 	</VirtualHost>

-At this point you will have to reload or restart your Apache services to server up the website configured in pf.conf

-	#apache2ctl reload

-Install some linux dependencies for Apache and MySQL to run ruby on rails.

-Install Ruby on Rails
+### Install Ruby on Rails

+We are going to use RVM to install ruby and ruby on rails.
+For additional details on how to install RVM please see: https://rvm.io/rvm/install

+Install RVM and Ruby

+	curl -L https://get.rvm.io | bash -s stable --ruby

+Install Ruby on Rails.
+We can use rvmsudo with rvm to get the job done.

-	#rvm all do gem install rails
+	$rvmsudo rvm all do gem install rails

 Install mod_passenger for Apache

-	#rvm all do gem install passenger
+	$rvmsudo rvm all do gem install passenger

 Invoke passenger install script

-	#passenger-install-apache2-module

-Edit your Apache configuration file, and add these lines to run Ruby on Rails:
+	$passenger-install-apache2-module

+If you do not have the required software to install passenger, the script will let you know which additional software needs to be install.
+In my case I had to install the following software on my fresh install of Ubuntu.

+	$sudo apt-get install libcurl4-openssl-dev apache2-threaded-dev libapr1-dev libaprutil1-dev

+If you were required to install additional software, you will need to invoke the passenger-install-apache2-module once again to continue.

+Also in my case the passenger install module did not have the proper permissions to install so I ran the following which was given to me by the install script.

+	rvmsudo -E /usr/local/rvm/wrappers/ruby-2.0.0-p247/ruby /usr/local/rvm/gems/ruby-2.0.0-p247/gems/passenger-4.0.20/bin/passenger-install-apache2-module

+Pay attention to the end of the script because it will ask you to copy a few lines into your Apache configuration file, these are what the lines looked like in my case

-	LoadModule passenger_module /usr/local/rvm/gems/ruby-1.9.3-p392/gems/passenger-4.0.14/buildout/apache2/mod_passenger.so
+	LoadModule passenger_module /usr/local/rvm/gems/ruby-2.0.0-p247/gems/passenger-4.0.20/buildout/apache2/mod_passenger.so
-	PassengerRoot /usr/local/rvm/gems/ruby-1.9.3-p392/gems/passenger-4.0.14
+	PassengerRoot /usr/local/rvm/gems/ruby-2.0.0-p247/gems/passenger-4.0.20
-	PassengerDefaultRuby /usr/local/rvm/wrappers/ruby-1.9.3-p392/ruby
+	PassengerDefaultRuby /usr/local/rvm/wrappers/ruby-2.0.0-p247/ruby

-Enable mod_rewrite for Apache:

-	sudo a2enmod rewrite

-Add the following lines in the Phishing Frenzy Gemfile to properly deploy with Apache mod_passenger:

-	gem 'execjs'
-	gem 'libv8'
-	gem 'therubyracer'

 Install all the gems for the Ruby on Rails application:

+	$rvmsudo gem install bundler
-	#cd /var/www/phishing-framework
+	$cd /var/www/phishing-framework
-	#bundle install
+	$rvmsudo bundle install

 Install nodejs